world-bank/unpay-core/doc/tor.md

 for how to properly configure Tor.

-1. Run dash behind a Tor proxy
+1. Run unpay behind a Tor proxy
 ----------------------------------

 The first step is running Dash behind a Tor proxy.
 This will already make all